NovaStorm-Development/If0n-Nuker/README.md

 # If0n-Nuker
-A new discord nuke making software written in python by If.0n on discord
+A feature rich python Discord nuker made by If.0n

 # Features
 - Webhook that shows info about the server you nuke